-Commercial Arrangement: Contract for Differences / REC off-take and Financial Swap Agreement

-Buckthorn Wind has two financial hedges with an investment grade US financial institution, the first of which is a 20-year (through early 2038) fixed-price contract for differences for 55% of the project's as-generated energy output and RECs, the second of which is a 13-year (through early 2031) financial swap agreement for approximately 85% of the remaining 45% of energy output.
+Commercial Arrangement: Contract for Differences / REC off-take and Financial Swap Agreement energy output and RECs, the second of which is a 13-year (through early 2031) financial swap agreement for approximately 85% of the remaining 45% of energy output.
 Both financial hedges are fixed-price (the second hedge for a fixed notional quantity of energy) and settle at the ERCOT North Hub.
 Capital Power acquired Buckthorn Wind from private investors in April 2020.